-5.13 CW Decoder menu
+CW Decoder

-The Decoder menu contains a number of configuration parameters relating to the CW decoder, which are described below.
+The Decoder submenu contains a number of configuration parameters relating to the CW decoder, which are described below.
 Some of these parameters control some aspects of the decoder behaviour.
 Some constructors may find it interesting to experiment with these settings and see if you can improve the performance of the CW decoder in your specific circumstances.
 For example, some stations may experience more noise interference than others, depending on your location etc.